 Shopify, Magento, Big-Commerce, Shopping Cart and other e-commerce website platforms have truly changed the individual buyer and seller market.
-However, because of the convenience and lower startup costs, the ecommerce digital competition is fierce and even if you have a superior product or amazing price-point; you might not get the sales volume you need.
-This fierce competition ultimately forced some of the most creative minds in the realm of marketing to find proven best practice solutions to compete in the saturated ecommerce market.
+However, because of the convenience and lower startup costs, the ecommerce digital competition is fierce; even if you have a superior product or amazing price-point, you might not get the sales volume you need.
+This fierce competition ultimately forced some of the most creative minds in the realm of ecommerce marketing to find proven best practice solutions to compete in the saturated ecommerce market.

 What are these solutions?
 The meta term is simply called digital inbound marketing.
-I few these solutions as the active pursuit of creating a premium digitial storefront.
+I view these solutions as the active pursuit of creating a premium digital storefront.
 Basically, become an Apple store.

 First You Need Inbound Digital Marketing As A Foundation